notiflix/Notiflix/README.md

 4- Merge (optional)

-`Notiflix.*.Merge` function can be used with other custom settings if wanted to deeply extend the `Init` function for a specific page or event.
+`Notiflix.*.Merge` function can be used to deeply extend the `Init` function for a specific page or event.

 ```js
 // e.g. Merge the Notify Module initialize function with some new options